ClicketySplit/build-guides/README.md

 >       Added two components: MOSFET and Resistor, along with a Solderable Bypass Jumper, which can be used if RGB LEDs are not installed.
 >
 >       **Note:** \
->       As of Oct 21, 2023, nice!view Displays are supported; huge thanks to Pete Johanson for all his work and effort to update the drivers to support memory in pixel displays.
+>       As of Nov 6, 2023, a firmware programming adjustment is required to ensure power management is executing properly.
+There have been scenarios where power has been leaking slowly, causing faster consumption of the battery capacity than expected.
 >
->       As of Nov 6, 2023, a firmware programming adjustment is required to ensure power management is executing properly.
-There have been scenarios where power has been leaking slowly, causing faster consumption of battery capacity than expected.
+>       As of Oct 21, 2023, nice!view Displays are supported; huge thanks to Pete Johanson for all his work and effort to update the drivers to support memory in pixel displays.
 >
 >       The Leeloo and Leeloo-Micro power domain branches will continue to be updated as evolutionary changes are made to the originating experimental fork.
 Links will be shared in the **Prepare Firmware** chapter.